FreshPorts/packages-import/README.md

 * invokes `get_packagesite.txz_date`
 * Pull data from `GetReposToReview()` in database
 * updates the `repo_date` column of the `packages_last_checked` table
-* runs in about 3 seconds
 * usually invoked via `./check_repos_for_new_stuff.py`
+* runs in about 3 seconds when checking all 15 repos

 ## get_packagesite.txz_date